lanl/Architector/README.md

     "species_relax":True, # Whether or not to relax the generated secondary solvation structures.
-    "species_intermediate_method":'GFN-FF', # Method to use for intermediate species orientation screening - Suggested GFN-FF "species_intermediate_relax":True, # Whether to perform the relaxation only after all secondary species are added "freeze_molecule_add_species":False, # Whether to free the original moleucule during all secondary
+    "species_intermediate_method":'GFN-FF', # Method to use for intermediate species orientation screening - Suggested GFN-FF "species_intermediate_relax":True, # Whether to perform the relaxation only after all secondary species are added "freeze_molecule_add_species":False, # Whether to freeze the original moleucule during all secondary
     # shell relaxations, default False.
     }
 }